Dolma: Vegetables

 Mülebbes dolma is a historic recipe from the Ottoman era. Şalgam dolma are stuffed Russian turnips.

 Enginar dolması is stuffed whole artichoke hearts.
 They may be stuffed with seasoned rice or ground meat cooked in fresh tomato sauce with aleppo pepper.
 Celery root may be substituted for the artichoke.

 Eggplant dolma is a dish popular in a few countries.
-In Armenia, It is called lts’onats smbuk or smbukov dolma (լցոնած սմբուկ or սմբուկով դոլմա) and is traditionally made with hollowed eggplant that is filled with rice, meat, herbs (tarragon, mint, parsley, coriander) onions, currants, walnuts or pinenuts and optionally raisins.
-While another version prepares the filling with onions, garlic, tomatoes, cinammon, allspice, cumin, turmeric, black pepper, apricots and pomegranade seeds.
+In Armenia, It is called its’onats smbuk or smbukov dolma (լցոնած սմբուկ or սմբուկով դոլմա) and is traditionally made with hollowed eggplant that is filled with rice, meat, herbs (tarragon, mint, parsley, coriander) onions, currants, walnuts or pinenuts and optionally raisins.
+While another version prepares the filling with onions, garlic, tomatoes, cinnamon, allspice, cumin, turmeric, black pepper, apricots and pomegranade seeds.
 There also is an Armenian version making this dish using the dried skin and outer layer of an eggplant.
 In Turkey, this dish is called Halep dolması, named after Aleppo.
 It is a dish of eggplants stuffed with a meat and rice filling that is flavored with spices and either sour plum flavoring syrup or lemon juice.
 In the Arab world, this dish is known as makdous (المكدوس).
 It is a dish of oil-cured aubergines.
 These are miniature, tangy eggplants stuffed with walnuts, red pepper, garlic, olive oil, and salt.
 Sometimes chilli powder is added.

 A regional specialty from Mardin is a mixed dolma platter.
 The sumac and Urfa pepper seasoned rice filling is first wrapped with onion layers, vine leaves, and cabbage.
 The remainder of the rice is used to fill eggplant, zucchini, and stuffing peppers.
 The wrapped onion dolma are added on the bottom of a deep cooking pot and the stuffed vegetables, cabbage rolls, and stuffed vine leaves are layered on top of the onion dolmas.
 The entire pot of dolmas are cooked in sumac flavored water.

 Different forms of stuffed carrots are popular in some cuisines in West Asia, such as Armenian and Palestinian cuisine, usually they stuffed with rice and ground meat, and are cooked in tamarind sauce.